-In 2007 Art Gene had been selected as host for an Arts Council International Fellowship and decided to undertake a curatorial visit to Japan to select possible candidates, Lucy encouraged us to also visit China as she said it was nearby.
-We asked Lucy to facilitate the curatorial visit to China where she also acted as our guide and interpretor.
+In 2007 Art Gene had been selected as host for an Arts Council International Fellowship and decided to undertake a curatorial visit to Japan to select possible candidates, Zhou encouraged us to also visit China as she said it was nearby.
+We asked Zhou to facilitate the curatorial visit to China where she also acted as our guide and interpretor.
 The visit had an intensive itinerary of meetings with artists, galleries and organisations in Hong Kong, Guangzhou, Shanghai, Beijing and her home city of Xiamen.
 Whilst in Xiamen we first began to discuss ideas for an exhibition at Art Gene by Chinese Artists.
 Thoughts were inspired by the differences in our home towns but soon found similarities of concern shared in discussions with artists in Xiamen who were making interesting work in response to the rapid changes taking place there.

 Xiamen ‘in a world somehow now ‘Out Of Place’

 Out of Place, addresses and captures the impact and mechanisms of a particularly Chinese ‘take’ on – and rate of ‘capitalist’ economic development.
 It sheds light and contextualises our own Industrial Revolution and our current part in a global economic situation which has helped catalyse the unprecedented recent, rapidly changing face of China.